 Epollutant_animal = AAPanimal EFpollutant_animal (1)

-where AAPanimal is the number of animals of a particular category that are present, on average, within the year (for a fuller explanation, see IPCC, 2006, section 10.2).
+where AAPanimal is the number of animals of a particular category that are present, on average, within the year (for a fuller explanation, see Intergovernmental Panel on Climate Change (IPCC), 2006, section 10.2).

 Ammonia

 The Tier 1 method entails multiplying the AAP in each livestock category by default EFs, expressed as kg AAP–1 a–1 NH3.
 There is one EF for emissions from livestock housing together with emissions from open yards and manure stores, one for emissions during grazing for ruminant livestock and one for emissions after application of manures for each livestock category.
 This means that when using the Tier 1 methodology for a livestock category, NH3 emissions can be reported under NFR 3B for emissions from livestock housing, open yards and manure stores, while emissions from grazing and manure application can be reported for the livestock category under NFR 3D.a.3.